simonborer/db-course-2019/content/posts/the-9th-week.md

 <section>
   <div class="grid-x">
     <div class="cell large-10 large-offset-1"><h2 class="h2">Reviewing Routines</h2>
+      <p>Routines are things you can create and save in the database to make life easier.</p>
       <p>There are two kinds of routine: procedures and functions.</p>
       <p>Procedures <em>do a job for you</em>.</p>
       <p>Functions <em>get a value for you</em>.</p>
-      <p>Routines are things you can create and save in the database to make things easier.</p>
     </div>
   </div>
 </section>